lumi-a/masters-thesis/thesis.typ

     caption: [The packing found by _First-Fit_.],
   ),

-  caption: [Different Packings for @bin-packing-example.],
+  caption: [Different Packings for @bin-packing-example, with bins of capacity $10$.],
   columns: (1fr, 1fr),
 )